 Searching for where to stay in Maui?
 We’ve broken down the island into five major sections, each presenting travelers with something different to consider.
 You’ll find a range of luxury resorts, mid-range boutique hotels along with vacation rentals packed with handy amenities.
 Maui may not be the most budget-friendly destination, but we’ve also compiled some inviting budget options and explained how you can save.

 Paradise, for many, is the lapping of turquoise water against a white sand beach with a row of swaying palm trees hovering above.
 Maui is this and more, with stunning landscapes from volcanic-burned deserts to lush rainforests.
 You’ll have the chance to choose the sun and sand, surf along Maui’s North Shore, or venture inland to climb volcanoes and capture panoramic views.

 Ready to plan your next vacation to the Valley Isle?
 Find your perfect home away from home in our guide to where to stay in Maui.

-Got no time to waste and want to know where to stay in Maui?
-These are the best hotels and vacation rentals to suit every budget.
+In a hurry and want to know where to stay in Maui now?
+These are the best hotels and rentals to suit every budget.

 Maui is an easy island to navigate.
 It is broken up into 6 main areas which we will highlight and let you know where we think are the best places to stay.